 Management is responsible for the other information.
 The other information comprises the information included in the BDO Unibank Group's Securities and Exchange Commission (SEC) Form 20-IS (Definitive Information Statement) and SEC Form 17-A, and Annual Report for the year ended December 31, 2019, but does not include the financial statements and our auditors' report thereon.
-The SEC Form 20-IS (Definitive Information Statement 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended December 31, 2019 (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended December 31, 2019 are expected to be made available to us after the date of this auditors' report.
+The SEC Form 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended December 31, 2019 are expected to be made available to us after the date of this auditors' report.